 - All survey areas are to be regularly maintained.
-Areas less visible i.e. the eastern side of the T1-3 Overflow area and the western side of the Car Precinct should be maintained as often (where practicable) as the other sections of the survey area, when required; - An attempt should be made to remove all LPR declared species and their specific identification and removal should be included as part of routine maintenance and management of the areas, particularly for the Visitor Centre Lake; - A recommended planting schedule of native species and appropriate densities should be prepared for the western and southern trench of the Car Precinct area and the northern drain in the T1-3 Overflow area; and - Continue programmed monitoring of the diversity and abundance levels of exotic species within the T1-3 Overflow and Car Precinct area through quarterly plant surveys for the first year of surveying and then biannual surveys following this.
+Areas less visible i.e. the eastern side of the T1-3 Overflow area and the western side of the Car Precinct should be maintained as often (where practicable) as the other sections of the survey area, when required; - An attempt should be made to remove all LPR declared species and their specific identification and removal should be included as part of routine maintenance and management of the areas, particularly for the Visitor Centre Lake; - A recommended planting schedule of native species and appropriate densities should be prepared for the western and southern trench of the Car Precinct area and the northern drain in the T1-3 Overflow area; and - Continue programmed monitoring of the diversity and abundance levels of exotic species within the T1-3 Overflow and Car Precinct area through bi-annual surveys.